 The Incident Command System (ICS) approach to the use of After-Action Reports emphasizes the improvement of emergency management at all levels.
 All staff is encouraged to provide feedback during the After-Action Report process.
-DOH will use the After-Action Reports to identify gaps and deficiencies in its plan.
+DOH issues After-Action Reports to identify gaps and deficiencies in its plans.

-To further DOH's outreach, it is planning on using mobile vaccination units in underserved communities.
-These mobile units will be used to provide direct access to vaccines to populations that may otherwise be excluded.
+To further DOH's outreach, the Department is planning on using mobile vaccination units in underserved communities to provide direct access to vaccines among populations that may otherwise be excluded.
 DOH plans on utilizing these mobile units to administer influenza vaccine in conjunction with the COVID-19 vaccination plan, including the registration software, PrepMod.